Character Building Through Caring Hearts

 Anyone who works with children can tell you first hand there is a growing rise in disrespect for parents, teachers, and other authority figures.
-Young children are increasingly becoming crueler with each other.
+Young children are increasing becoming crueler with each other.
 Youth violence is on an upward swing and dishonesty, like lying, cheating, and stealing, is prevalent like never before.

 Until recently, calls for school reform have focused on academic achievement.
 Educators, from preschool on up, now realize that along with the three Rs, children need courses in character development.
 Daycares, schools, parents and community, all have an important role to play in helping children develop good manners, moral and ethical behavior.